 “IBM firmly opposes and will not condone uses of any technology, such as facial recognition technology provided by other sellers, for mass surveillance, racial profiling, violations of basic human rights and liberty, or any function that isn’t consistent with our values and Basics of Trust and Transparency,” Krishna said in the letter.
 “We think now is the time to start a national dialogue on whether and how facial recognition technology ought to be employed by domestic law enforcement agencies.”

 Facial recognition software has improved over the Decade thanks to advances in artificial intelligence.
-At the exact same time, the tech — because it’s frequently provided by private businesses with very little regulation or federal oversight — has been shown to suffer from prejudice across lines of age, race, and ethnicity, which can make the tools undependable for law enforcement and security and ripe for possible civil rights abuses.
+At the same time, the tech — because private businesses frequently provide it with very little regulation or federal oversight — has been shown to suffer from prejudice across lines of age, race, and ethnicity, which can make the tools undependable for law enforcement and security and ripe for possible civil rights abuses.

-The technology has come under fire because of its role in privacy offenses.
+The technology has come under fire because of its role in privacy offences.

-Nevertheless Recognition, the title of the program, has been criticized because of its precision.
+Nevertheless, Recognition, the title of the program, has been criticised because of its precision.
 In 2018, the American Civil Liberties Union found that Recognition wrongly matched 28 members of Congress to faces chosen from 25,000 public mugshots, for example.

 IBM has attempted to help with the issue of bias in facial recognition, releasing a public data collection in 2018 Designed to help reduce prejudice as part of their training information for a facial recognition version.
 But IBM was also found to be sharing another training data set of nearly one million photos in January 2019 obtained from Flickr without the consent of the subjects — although the photos have been shared under a Creative Commons license.
 IBM told The Verge mails in a statement at the time that the information set would only be accessed by verified investigators and only included images that were publicly accessible.
 The business also said that people can opt-out of their information set.